Today I’m going to show you how to create a time block schedule that works perfectly for me as a work-at-home mom.

 Congratulation, you’ve just made your first time block.

-Obviously, it could be literally everything – from your kids’ alone time, through school time table, to preschool opening hours.
+Obviously, it could be literally everything – from your kids’ alone time, through the school timetable, to preschool opening hours.

 With this in mind, all you have to do is to create your general daily structure, keeping your sleep and “me” time in the back of your mind.